geigerzaehler/beets-check/README.md

 Adding unknown checksums:  1032/8337 [12%]
 ```

-This command adds a checksum for all files in your library that dont’t
+This command calculates the checksums of all files in your library that dont’t
-have one yet.
-It also looks for integrity errors in the file’s audio
+have one yet and stores the in them database.
+It also prints a warning if one of the integrity tools has found an error.

-content and prints a warning.
+After some time (or maybe a system crash) you’ll probably want to go back to

-If you want to make sure that your files have stayed the same, run
+your library and verify that none of the files has changed.
+To do this run

 ```
 $ beet check